sharoncchan/cs50-final-project/README.md

 - Name
 - Password: There are certain requirements to be fulfilled and the text below indicate the live view of which conditions are fulfilled
 - Password(again): User to retype the password.
 This re-typed password will be matched with the password
-- email
+- Email

-After the user has registered for an account and has successfully logged in, the user can accss the homepage which shows the contacts in their address book and details.
-They can search for the name by using the search button and the table will dsiplay the details of the name accordingly
+After the user has registered for an account and has successfully logged in, the user can access the homepage which shows the contacts in their address book and details.
+They can search for the name by using the search button and the table will dsiplay the address details of the name the user is searching for accordingly

 ### Sessions